-A large-scale, site-specific installation by Baltimore-based fiber artist Melissa Webb, Proficiencies for Living in Ruins represents a partnership between the artist, the Institute for Contemporary Art, Baltimore, and Lovely Lane United Methodist Church.
+A large-scale, site-specific installation by Baltimore-based fiber artist Melissa Webb, Proficiencies for Living in Ruins represents a partnership between the artist, ICA Baltimore, and Lovely Lane United Methodist Church.
 Situated inside the dramatic architecture of a currently unused chapel in historic Lovely Lane UMC, this interactive environment explores the human endeavor to operate within a society which has distanced itself from nature in an ever-expanding manner.
-Utilizing an accumulation of handmade, and manipulated found materials, Webb imagines a future where, in the face of deteriorating environmental and societal stability, humankind and the natural world learn new ways to thrive in symbiosis.
+Utilizing an accumulation of handmade and manipulated found materials, Webb imagines a future where, in the face of deteriorating environmental and societal stability, humankind and the natural world learn new ways to thrive in symbiosis.
 Viewers are encouraged to consider their bodies in relation to objects and people within the space—alternately obscuring and revealing, isolating and conspiring.

 Melissa Webb is a Baltimore-based fiber artist working in the areas of site-specific installation and large-scale participatory and performative environments.
 Her solo and collaborative works have been featured at venues such as 'sindikit Projects, VisArts Rockville, School 33 Art Center, The Maryland Institute College of Art, Gallery Imperato, Baltimore’s Creative Alliance, The Baltimore Museum of Art, The Baltimore Theatre Project, and at public art festivals such as Artscape, Philadelphia Fringe, and the Transmodern Festival.
 Melissa is a three-time Janet and Walter Sondheim Prize semi-finalist and the recipient of a Robert Rauschenberg Artistic Innovation and Collaboration grant.